 The First-tier Tribunal must provide either a summary or full statement of agreed facts and reasons for the decision, unless you agree that they can provide only a short decision which states whether you have won or lost the appeal.
 Even if you agree on the day to receive a short decision, you can ask for a full statement.
 The short decision will include details of the time limit for making such a request.

 Where can I get some help?

-The guide below is for people who cannot afford to pay for professional advice.
+The following information is for people who cannot afford to pay for professional advice.
 If you can afford to pay, we tell you how you can find a tax adviser in our Getting Help section.

 Are there public funds available?

-In a few cases, you may have the right to help from public funds in fighting your case:
+In a very few exceptional cases, you may have the right to help from public funds in fighting your case if:

-- The appeal concerns penalties that the courts have declared to be criminal within the terms specified by the European Convention on Human Rights or where you want to argue that issue.
+- the appeal concerns penalties that the courts have declared to be criminal within the terms specified by the European Convention on Human Rights or where you want to argue that issue; and

-- It is in the interests of justice that you should be legally represented.
+- it is in the interests of justice that you should be legally represented; and

 If you think you may be eligible for public funds, read the factsheet The Human Rights Act and Penalties.

 Where can I find free advice and representation?